crossgovernmentservices/ags_client_python/README.rst

 .. image:: https://travis-ci.org/crossgovernmentservices/ags_client_python.svg?branch=master
   :alt: Test result

-Python package providing an WSGI middleware for accessing GaaP services.
+Python package providing a WSGI middleware for accessing GaaP services.

 Installation
 ------------

+You can't do this yet, but soon will.

 .. code-block:: bash